 You can use the handy infographic above as a visual aid in finding the right shaving angle for you.

-Step 3.
-Shave Your First Pass
+3. Shave Your First Pass

 Remember to use the shave map as a guide for shaving directions and the best order.
 You can find the map on its own below or head to the main shaving guide for a quick refresher.
 Nevertheless, start with the sideburns and work your way down to your jawline.
 You can then shave towards your mouth and then around it.

-Either stretch your skin or hold it taught in flexible areas such as the neck for a smoother shave.
+Either stretch your skin or hold it taut in flexible areas such as the neck for a smoother shave.
 The razor will have less trouble gliding along and won’t cut into the skin.
 You can hold your nose up or pull your lip down when shaving the moustache area.
 Roll your lips behind your teeth when shaving above the chin.

 Always shave in short, gentle strokes and with the grain in your first pass.
 Long strokes are best left for the commercials.